jimmc414/1filellm/README.md

 - **Web Crawling**: Extract data from web sources by following links to a specified depth.

 ### Text Preprocessing
-- **Cleaning and Preprocessing**: Outputs are generated in both compressed and uncompressed formats.
+- **Preprocessing**: Outputs are generated in both compressed and uncompressed formats.
 Compressed output removes stopwords and whitespace and converts to lowercase to minimize token usage.
-- **Clipboard Integration**: Uncompressed text is automatically copied to the clipboard, ready for pasting into an LLM.
+- **Clipboard**: Uncompressed text is automatically copied to the clipboard, ready for pasting into an LLM.
-- **Token Count Metrics**: Token counts provided for compressed and uncompressed outputs.
+- **Token Counts**: Token counts provided for compressed and uncompressed outputs.

 ## System Requirements and Installation